 Provand’s Lordship

 Provand’s Lordship was built in 1471, making it one of four surviving medieval buildings in Glasgow.
-This is somewhere you can look into the past for free again and admire the 17th-century furnishings that make this house come alive.
+Here, you can look into the past for free again and admire the 17th-century furnishings that make this house come alive.

 The house was originally built as part of St. Nicholas’s Hospital before becoming home to a Canon in the 19th Century.
-It has also been a sweet shop later in that Century.
-In 1978, the City of Glasgow bought it and they have restored it a couple of times since then, opening it to the people.
+It was also a sweet shop later in that century.
+In 1978, the City of Glasgow bought it and restored it a couple of times since then, opening it to the people.

-After you have explored the inside, there is St. Nicholas Garden to look through with herbs and tranquillity that makes you forget you’re in the middle of a bustling city.
+After you have explored the inside, there is St. Nicholas Garden to look through, with herbs and tranquillity that make you forget you’re in the middle of a bustling city.

 Hours